Our resident Virgo “plantstrologer” has your astrology plant guide for every zodiac sign to celebrate Earth Day, on

-Using the four elements of the zodiac wheel—fire, earth, air, and water—our resident Virgo “plantstrologer” Contessa shares some Earth Day astrology: indoor and outdoor plant recommendations to enhance the natural strengths of every sign.
+Using the four elements of the zodiac wheel—fire, earth, air, and water—our resident Virgo “plantstrologer” Contessa shares some Earth Day astrology: indoor and outdoor plant recommendations to enhance the natural strengths of your zodiac sign.

-Contessa chose plants that are available at most nurseries and can be grown in most regions.
+Contessa suggests plants that are available at most nurseries and can be grown in most regions.
 No matter how green your thumb is (or isn’t!), the plants mentioned in this Earth Day astrology article are considered most suitable to your element and worthy of a try this spring.

 If your natal chart happens to be heavier on one of the four elements—or you want to play up the energy of fire, earth, air or water in your life—feel free to go beyond your zodiac/Sun sign and choose from any of these suggestions!

 Note for all elements: In the spirit of celebrating the earth on Earth Day (and hopefully every day!), try to use organic fertilizers and plant foods for all indoor and outdoor plant needs.
 Fishing kelp is a good choice for nutrient needs, for example.
 Balanced, healthy soil is just as important and what you choose to plant!

 Indoor plants for fire signs: ornamental or edible chili